With this condition, the middle ear becomes infected and inflamed. The middle ear is located behind the eardrum.

 The doctor will ask about symptoms and medical history.
 A physical exam will be done.
 Most middle ear infections can be diagnosed by looking into the ear with a lighted instrument, called an otoscope.

 The doctor will see if there is fluid or pus behind the eardrum.
 A small tube and bulb may be attached to the otoscope.
 This is to blow a light puff of air into the ear.
 The puff helps the doctor see if the eardrum is moving normally.

 Some doctors may take a wait and see approach.
 In some cases, the doctor may prescribe an antibiotic (oral or ear drops) for your child and ask you to use the medication if the pain or fever lasts for a certain number of days.
 This approach has been effective in decreasing unnecessary antibiotic use.
 Since viruses cause most ear infections, antibiotics won't make those infections go away faster.
 Most middle ear infections, including those caused by bacteria, tend to improve on their own in 2-3 days.

 Note: Aspirin is not recommended for children with a current or recent viral infection.
 Check with your doctor before giving your child aspirin.

 Decongestants and antihistamines are not recommended to treat ear infections.

 Ear infections in children.
-National Institute on Deafness and Other Communication Disorders website.
-Available at: hhttp://www.nidcd.nih.gov/health/hearing/pages/earinfections.aspx.
-Updated February 2013.
-Accessed August 18, 2014.
+National Institute on Deafness and Other Communication Disorders (NIDCD) website.
+Available at: http://www.nidcd.nih.gov/health/hearing/pages/earinfections.aspx.
+Updated March 2013.
+Accessed August 4, 2015.

 6/5/2009 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Foxlee R, Johansson A, Wejfalk J, Dawkins J, Dooley L, Del Mar C. Topical analgesia for acute otitis media.
 Cochrane Database Syst Rev. 2009;(2):CD005657.